caverac/agd-doc/tutorial.rst

 Constructing a GaussPy-Friendly Dataset
 --------------------------------------
 Before implementing AGD, we first must put data into a format readable by GaussPy.
-GaussPy requires the indepenent and dependent spectral arrays (e.g., channels and amplitude) and an estimate of the per-channel noise in the specrum.
+GaussPy requires the indepenent and dependent spectral arrays (e.g., channels and amplitude) and an estimate of the per-channel noise in the spectrum.

 To begin, we can create a simple Gaussian function of the form: